goldmansachs/gs-quant/docs/contribute/Documentation Formatting/how-to-write-quality-documentation.md

 ## How to Write Quality Documentation for GS Quant
-This is a brief editorial guide for writing (developer documentation?) and technical content on developer.gs.com.
+This is a brief editorial guide for writing developer documentation and technical content on developer.gs.com.
 These guidelines will help you to write in our voice and tone, and ensure consistency across language, grammar, and formatting.
 All Goldman Sachs Developer documentation is written in [Markdown](https://daringfireball.net/projects/markdown/) or [MDX](https://mdxjs.com/).

 ### Best Practices